-14 Vitalizing Congregations Vision Team

-3. There shall be a Vitalizing Congregations Vision Team whose function is to discern, developand deploy
+Vitalizing Congregations Vision Team

-17 resources pertinent to the fulfillment of the mission and purpose of the local church, and to

-- 18 support the restoring of vitality to the local church.
-The membership of the Vitalizing - 19 Congregations Vision Team shall be: two persons whose specific responsibility is Discipleship, - 20 two persons whose specific responsibility is Congregational Development & Revitalization, two - 21 persons whose specific responsibility is Ethnic Local Church Concerns, two persons whose 22 specific responsibility is Parish and Community Development, two persons whose specific - specific responsibility is Parish and Community Development, two persons whose specific responsibility is the Small Membership Church, two persons whose specific responsibility is New Church Development, two persons whose specific responsibility is Children's Ministries, two - persons whose specific responsibility is Older Adult Ministries, two persons whose specific responsibility is Hispanic/Latino Ministries, and a chairperson; all nominated by the Committee on Nominations and elected by the Annual Conference.
+3. There shall be a Vitalizing Congregations Vision Team whose function is to discern, develop and deploy resources pertinent to the fulfillment of the mission and purpose of the local church, and to support the restoring of vitality to the local church.
+The membership of the Vitalizing Congregations Vision Team shall be: two persons whose specific responsibility is Discipleship, two persons whose specific responsibility is Congregational Development & Revitalization, two persons whose specific responsibility is Ethnic Local Church Concerns, two persons whose specific responsibility is Parish and Community Development, two persons whose specific responsibility is the Small Membership Church, two persons whose specific responsibility is New Church Development, two persons whose specific responsibility is Children's Ministries, two persons whose specific responsibility is Older Adult Ministries, two persons whose specific responsibility is Hispanic/Latino Ministries, and a chairperson; all nominated by the Committee on Nominations and elected by the Annual Conference.
 Additional members shall be the presidents or designees of United Methodist Women, United Methodist Men, the Youth Ministries Council, and the Young Adult Ministry Council.
 The entire Vision Team has the full responsibility for each of the areas of focus represented by its members.
-The Vitalizing Congregations Vision Team relates to the General Board of Discipleship, the General Board of Global Ministries, and to the - Uniting Table.
-The Vitalizing Congregations Vision Team is accountable to, and funded by, the Annual Conference. - 34
+The Vitalizing Congregations Vision Team relates to the General Board of Discipleship, the General Board of Global Ministries, and to the Uniting Table.
+The Vitalizing Congregations Vision Team is accountable to, and funded by, the Annual Conference.

-35 a.
-There shall be a Board of Discipleship (the board) whose function is defined in ¶ 630 of the 36 2016 Book of Discipline.
-The membership of the board shall be the two persons elected by 37 the Annual Conference whose specific responsibility is Discipleship, plus all the other 38 members of the Vitalizing Congregations Vision Team.
-The board relates to the General 39 Board of Discipleship, and to the Vitalizing Congregations Vision Team.
-The board is 40 accountable to the Vitalizing Congregations Vision Team and to the Annual Conference, and 41 is funded through the Vitalizing Congregations Vision Team portion of the budget.
-42 b.
-There shall be a Committee on Congregational Development and Revitalization (the 43 committee) whose function is defined in ¶ 633.5e of the 2016 Book of Discipline.
-The 44 membership of the committee shall be the two persons elected by the Annual Conference
+a.
+There shall be a Board of Discipleship (the board) whose function is defined in ¶ 630 of the 2016 Book of Discipline.
+The membership of the board shall be the two persons elected by the Annual Conference whose specific responsibility is Discipleship, plus all the other members of the Vitalizing Congregations Vision Team.
+The board relates to the General Board of Discipleship, and to the Vitalizing Congregations Vision Team and to the Annual Conference, and is funded through the Vitalizing Congregations Vision Team portion of the budget.

-- membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Congregational Development and Revitalization, plus all the other members of the Vitalizing Congregations Vision Team.
-The committee relates to the General Board of Global Ministries and to the Vitalizing Congregations Vision Team.
-The committee is accountable to the Vitalizing Congregations Vision Team and to the Annual Conference, and is funded through the Vitalizing Congregations Vision Team portion of the budget. - c.
+- b.
+There shall be a Committee on Congregational Development and Revitalization (the committee) whose function is defined in ¶ 633.5e of the 2016 Book of Discipline.
+The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Congregational Development and Revitalization, plus all the other members of the Vitalizing Congregations Vision Team.
+The committee relates to the General Board of Global Ministries and to the Vitalizing Congregations Vision Team and to the Annual Conference, and is funded through the Vitalizing Congregations Vision Team portion of the budget. - c.
 There shall be a Committee on Ethnic Local Church Concerns (the committee) whose function is defined in ¶ 632 of the 2016 Book of Discipline.
 The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Ethnic Local Church Concerns, plus all the other members of the Vitalizing Congregations Vision Team.
-The committee relates to the Vitalizing Congregations Vision Team.
-The committee is accountable to the Vitalizing Congregations Vision Team and to the Annual
+The committee relates to the Vitalizing Congregations Vision Team and to the Annual